The M&S January sale is here – and these are the best deals

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Christmas and the Boxing Day sales are in the rearview mirror, which means one thing: the January 2025 sales have arrived.
+With 2024 in the rearview mirror (and the sore head to prove it), the January 2025 sales have officially arrived.
 A surefire way to cure any seasonal blues, why not tick off your new year wishlist and browse the M&S January sales?

 Without fail, it’s one shop that I make a beeline for every time.
 A place where you can buy your favourite pasta, pick up a new winter coat and refresh your interiors with trending buys, Marks and Spencer is the ultimate destination on the high street.